Does it feel like email consumes your life — or too much of your time at school or at home?

 Your email recipients will thank you.

-In the Gmail app, click the little microphone on the keyboard to activate it.
+In the Gmail app on your phone, click the little dictation microphone on the keyboard to type with your voice.

 Consider responding to emails with your phone using the voice typing feature.
 Or use some of the Chrome extensions available.
 Or set up your computer using its built-in dictation settings.

-Think of your email like that obsessive, needy boyfriend/girlfriend you once had in your life.
+Think of your email like that obsessive, needy "significant other" you once had in your life.

 Tell your email, “Listen, we need to talk.
 It’s not you.
 It’s me.
 (OK, really, it IS you.)
 We need to establish some boundaries because you’re consuming too much of my time.
 I promise this is in the best interest of both of us.”